-For a pregnant Member who has initiated a course of prenatal care prior to the termination of the Contracting Provider's contract, Capital Health Plan will continue to provide maternity benefits under the Employer Sponsored Plan's Master Policy, regardless of the trimester in which care was initiated, until completion of postpartum.
+For a pregnant Member who has initiated a course of prenatal care prior to the termination of the Contracting Provider's contract, Capital Health Plan will continue to provide maternity benefits under the State of Florida group health plan Plan's Master Policy, regardless of the trimester in which care was initiated, until completion of postpartum.

-Capital Health Plan is not required to cover or pay for any Services under this subsection for an individual whose coverage under this Employer Sponsored Plan is not in effect at the time that Services are rendered.
+Capital Health Plan is not required to cover or pay for any Services under this subsection for an individual whose coverage under this State of Florida group health plan is not in effect at the time that Services are rendered.
 Further, this subsection does not apply if the Contracting Provider is terminated "for cause."